eistakovskii/NLP_Toolbox/NER/README.md

-# NER classification using transformer model
+# Named Entity Recognition (NER) using transformer model

 In this directory you can find two training scripts for binary classifiers: